Married... with Children season 5

 This is a list of episodes for the fifth season (1990–91) of the television series Married... with Children.
+The season aired on Fox from September 23, 1990 to May 19, 1991.

 In the middle of the fifth season, Marcy awakes next to Jefferson D'Arcy and discovers that she is now married to him.
 This is the first appearance of Al's favorite show (Psycho Dad), and the first mention of his four touchdowns in a single game.

 Katey Sagal was absent for one episode.
 Amanda Bearse also missed two episodes.